 For cutting angles, the saw is tilted to the desired angle using a protractor on the saw housing and held in place using the bevel lock.
 For mitering the saw is swivelled right or left.
 The blade can also be raised or lowered using a crank.

 The size of a radial arm saw is determined by the diameter of its blade.
 Home improvement stores typically carry models that have 8-inch (20.3 cm) to 12-inch (30.5 cm) blades.
 The most popular size is 10 inches (25.4 cm), which will cut stock up to three inches thick.
 Larger models are usually found in industrial settings.
 Attachments available for radial arm saws include rotary planers and sanding and buffing wheels.

 The radial arm saw can be less safe when used by an inexperienced or untrained operator, but is not dangerous when used properly.
-In the hands of an experienced operator, the radial arm saw can safely cut compound miters for picture and door frames, rip lumber precisely to width, cut tongues and grooves, and make variable dados.
+In the hands of an experienced operator, the radial arm saw can, for example, safely cut compound miters for picture and door frames, rip lumber precisely to width, and cut tongues and grooves.
 Most cuts are followed with a fit and require more material be removed, sometimes a tiny amount.